GREEKC/hackathon-marseille/README.md

 ### Calanques hike

-Starting fromn the Luminy camopus, we will walk to the calanques, first to the Belvederes n(view point), and then down to the Calanque of Sugiton.
+Starting fromn the Luminy campus, we will walk to the [calanques](https://en.wikipedia.org/wiki/Massif_des_Calanques), first to the `Belvedere` (view point), and then down to the [Calanque of Sugiton](https://en.wikipedia.org/wiki/Calanque_de_Sugiton).
-IMPORTANT NOtE : This is a ~3h hike on good terrain, but dress accordingly, with good shoes (at least trainers) and a little back pack with water (1.5L).
+IMPORTANT NOtE : This is a ~3h hike on good terrain, so dress accordingly if you come, with good shoes (at least trainers) and a little back pack with water (1.5L).

 ### Diners

+Please register to the Google sheet for each Diner.

+- Diner 22 April :
+Register here : link to Google sheet

+- Main Diner 23 April:
+Register here : link to Google sheet

+- Diner 24 April:
+Register here : link to Google sheet

+- Diner 25 April:
+Register here : link to Google sheet

+- Diner 26 April:
+Register here : link to Google sheet

 ```markdown